List of Winnie-the-Pooh characters: Jagulars

 Jagulars are imagined jaguar-like fierce creatures that are only mentioned in the fourth chapter of The House at Pooh Corner, in which Pooh and Piglet mistake Tigger for one.
 According to Pooh, they always yell "Help" (or "Halloo" in Winnie the Pooh and Tigger Too!), hang in trees, and drop on you when you look up.
 Jagulars have yet to actually appear in any Disney adaptations.
-Their most prominent role to date is in The New Adventures of Winnie the Pooh where they are mentioned more often and are the main antagonists in a couple of episodes.
+Their most prominent role to date is in The New Adventures of Winnie the Pooh where they are mentioned more often and are the main antagonists in some episodes.
+They also have some minor appearances in the video game series.

-Backson
+The Backson

-The Backson is a creature imagined by the characters after misunderstanding Christopher Robin's note, which meant he would be "back soon" from school.
+The Backson is a giant creature imagined by Owl after misunderstanding Christopher Robin's note, which meant he would be "back soon" from school.
 He is mentioned but not seen in The House at Pooh Corner as "the Spotted or Herbaceous Backson".

-He is the main antagonist in Winnie the Pooh where the animals think he has captured Christopher Robin.
+He has a significant role in the 2011 animated film Winnie the Pooh, where the animals think he has captured Christopher Robin.
 Owl describes him as a large, ugly, creepy, mean and scary purple and blue creature who ruins or destroys many everyday items, such as books, socks and crayons.
 Pooh and his friends build a trap to try to capture him (a pit with a trail of books, socks, dishes, toys and other items leading to it), but Christopher Robin reveals that he was never captured, just away at school.
-At the end of the film, the Backson turns out to be real, but he is a kind and helpful creature who wants to return people's things to them.
-However, the trap does capture him, as he picks up all the items, intending to return them to their owners, and then falls into the pit.

-Backson is voiced by Huell Howser.
+In a post-credits scene of the film, the Backson turns out to be real, but he is a kind and helpful creature who wants to return people's things to them.
+However, as he picks up all the items, intending to return them to their owners, the Backson falls into the pit.
+The Backson is voiced by Huell Howser.